swvanbuuren/simple-cdd-yaml-recipes/README.md

 simple-CDD build, it might be useful to build the image inside a docker container.
 The following lists instructions to setup such a docker image.

+## Install and configure docker

+First, install and configure docker.
+Please refer to the script [setup_docker.sh](scripts/setup_docker.sh) on how to do this.

 ## Dockerfile

 First create a file called `Dockerfile` with the contents below.
 Replace